Dave-Gilbert/w2eb/README.md

 Depending on your needs this might be the right answer.
 A tablet with a sufficiently high resolution and enough CPU cycles will allow you to read whatever electronic file you want without using a desktop computer.
-For me, the whole appeal of the eink reader is that it is inexpensive, small, and highly portable.
+For me, the whole appeal of the e-ink reader is that it is inexpensive, small, and highly portable.
 If you want to see the world of documents through a 6 inch e-ink display, you will need to alter those documents by extracting their core details and simplifying their